nick-brown/ruby-interview-questions/README.md

 Q: What is the difference between `#remove_method` and `#undef_method`?
 A: `#undef_method` prevents any invocation of the method through an instance of the class, while `#remove_method` will remove the method definition from the class, but not prevent inherited methods of the same name from being invoked.

-Q: Explain how Ruby syntax supports object specifiers in parameters lists?
+Q: Explain how Ruby syntax supports keyword arguments in parameters lists?
 A: You can leave off the curly brackets from a hash in a parameter list, assuming it is the last argument in the list.

 Procs and Lambdas